HenryyyLI/mern-chat-app/README.md

 - **🌐 Global State Management with Zustand**

-  Uses Zustand to manage shared state across components with minimal boilerplate.
-Keeps the app fast and predictable without the complexity of Redux or heavy context chains, making the codebase easier to maintain and extend.
+  Uses Zustand to manage shared state with minimal boilerplate.
+Keeps the app fast and predictable without Redux or heavy context, making the codebase easier to maintain and extend.

 ## 📁 Project Structure